-Welcome to ONEIG
+Welcome to ONE

 “Action on behalf of life transforms.
 Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
 As we work to heal the earth, the earth heals us.” - Robin Wall Kimmerer, author of Braiding Sweetgrass

-Policy and Political Action ENO: Dominique Baillargeon, RN, BScN
+Social Media: Dominique Baillargeon, RN, BScN

 Dominique joined the ONEIG executive team in August 2020.
 She completed her BScN at the University of Windsor and is currently working as a Registered Nurse.
 Her passion for environmental health sparked during her many long runs, hikes, and outdoor adventures as she became increasingly appreciative of nature's gifts.
 Specifically, she is extremely passionate about advocating for access to safe drinking water in Indigenous communities in Canada as this has been an ongoing issue for many years.
 She is excited to work with the ONEIG team to address these inequities and create a healthy environment for all.
 Meet Dominique here!